 The best way to improve team productivity is to look at how the biggest companies run their teams.
 Google and Facebook provide perks as a way to make their employees’ lives happier.

-By setting up such perks, you can give your employees the assurance that they don’t have to worry about the basic requirements and focus more on bringing impactful results at the workplace.
+By setting up such perks and employee recognition programs, you can give your employees the assurance that they don’t have to worry about the basic requirements and focus more on bringing impactful results at the workplace.

 4. Limit your team to one productive meeting